Goodbye from your educators!

 - Copies of the weeks you just finished

 Thanks a lot for staying with us all the way to the end!
 We hope you found the course useful and that you will continue to reflect on these issues.
-We would very much appreciate hearing feedback from you - please submit your feedback via the post-course survey.
+We would very much appreciate hearing feedback from you - please submit your feedback via the post-course survey in the final step of this course.